Infleqtion/client-superstaq/README.md

 For installation instructions for users of SuperstaQ, check out [our documentation site](https://docs-superstaq.readthedocs.io/).

-+If you'd like to contribute to SuperstaQ, below are the instructions for installation.
+If you'd like to contribute to SuperstaQ, below are the instructions for installation.
+Note, you do not need to clone the repository multiple times if you are working on different clients (e.g., `qiskit-superstaq` and `cirq-superstaq`), but you must install the client-specific requirements in each client directory.

+If you have trouble running `pip install .[dev]`, try `pip install ."[dev]"`

 <details>
 <summary> <h3> <code>qiskit-superstaq</code> </h3> </summary>